nithvijay/autodiff/README.md

-# Autograd Implementation in C++
+# Autodiff Implementation in C++

-This is an implementation of autograd as seen in numerous Deep Learning frameworks.
+This is an implementation of autodiffrentiation as seen in numerous Deep Learning frameworks.